model-checking/kani/rmc-docs/src/cargo-rmc.md

 ```

 This allows us to re-use the `cargo` build system, but with flags that override `rustc` with RMC instead.
+More specifically, by setting the `RUSTC` environment variable to `rmc-rustc`, each Rust source file targeted by `cargo build` is "compiled" with RMC instead of `rustc`.
+The result of running `rmc-rustc` on a source file is a symbol table json file written in the CBMC Goto-C language.
 The use of an alternate target directory ensures RMC and rustc don't confuse each other with different intermediate output.

 Next we can convert the symbol tables into goto binaries, in parallel, and then link them together: